 Though Slovaks insist on having an entrée course to follow soup, fazuľová polievka is a standalone meal in a bowl if you have it with crusty bread and butter.
 It’s comfort in a bowl, and a perfect accompaniment to pint of cold lager in a dark pub or a mountain chalet.

 Slovak food: Entrées

 The second course at lunch or dinner, after soup, is typically a hearty dish featuring potatoes and meat.
-Traditional Slovak food contains a lot of potatoes and cheese.
+Traditional Slovakian food contains a lot of potatoes and cheese.

 Vyprážaný syr (deep fried cheese), a staple of cafeterias all over Slovakia, is basically a slab of cheese that’s breaded and deep fried.
 You’ll see it served with potatoes or French fries and a dab of tartar sauce for dipping.

 Another doughy goodness of Slovak cuisine are dishes in the category of múčnik, which derives from the word for flour, múka.
 Múčnik dishes are basically flour-based desserts [see below in Slovak desserts] served in a portion large enough to be an entreé.